Comm Arts 614/615: Field Experience in Communication

 Comm Arts Advisor

 - Spring 2023: Tuesday, January 31, 12:00 pm*

 - Summer 2023: Monday, June 19, 12:00 pm*

 Mary will authorize you to register for the course. *F-1 students, please see F-1 Curricular Practical Training (CPT) and plan accordingly.

 The syllabus and weekly assignments are posted on the Canvas course page.

-CA 614 and CA 615 are one credit each.
+Comm Arts 614 and Comm Arts 615 are one credit each.
 Students completing a second internship will register for CA 615.
-Contact one of the Comm Arts academic advisors if you have been asked to provide a letter verifying that you are eligible to earn credit for the internship.
+Contact one of the Comm Arts academic advisors if you have been asked to provide a letter verifying that you are eligible to enroll in an academic course with your internship experience.
 Towards the end of your internship, the department will send an evaluation form to the sponsoring institution.